Router Security | Router Passwords |

 Website by Michael Horowitz |

 Note: This page assumes there is a web interface for the router.
 On routers targeted to consumers, web interfaces are on the way out, being replaced by mobile apps.
 My experience with these mobile apps (Eero, Google Wi-Fi, AmpliFi) has been that the security is weaker.
-Anyone with access to the mobile device where the management app is installed can use the mobile app, no router password needed.
+Specifically, anyone with access to the mobile device where the management app is installed can use the mobile app, no router password needed.
 Ugh.
+Android 15 and iOS 18 added features to hide some apps so that anyone with the mobile device can not see that they are installed.
+This hiding can even include a password just to run the app.
+I suggest using these features to make it harder to get into the mobile app for the router.

 Funny aside: perhaps my favorite router security story.
 Back in Feb.
 2014 Brian Krebs was writing about some of the many flaws in routers when he threw in this: